rzn-git/SQL_Portfolio_DataExploration/README.md

-## C ountrywise Rolling People Vaccinated
+## Countrywise Rolling People Vaccinated

 Total number of vaccinated people added each day/ datewise in a particular country